1. POLICY

 5. TRAINING

-Environmental Health and Safety shall facilitate training of employees covered by this policy.
+Environmental Health and Safety will provide a review of individuals workstation upon request.
+They will also facilitate training of employees with either in-person training or use of online training videos as needed or when requested.
 The curriculum of the training program shall, at a minimum, cover the following:

 • Awareness of the common MSDs and their signs and symptoms.